avantrec/avantrec.github.io/gdpr_privacy.md

 ## Website analytics

 This website uses Google Analytics for basic traffic analysis, which utilises browser cookies.
-It is configured to anonymise the IP addresses of visitors to the site, so that no personally identifiable information is collected by Google or by anyone else.
+It is configured to anonymise storage of the IP addresses of visitors to the site, so that no personally identifiable information is stored by Google or by anyone else.